What is the difference between a food bank and food pantry?

 What is a mobile food distribution?

-GLFB and community partners hold mobile food distributions to take food and hand out directly to people in need.
-To view upcoming mobile food distributions, visit GLFB Facebook Events.
+GLFB and community partners hold mobile food distributions to distribute food directly to neighbors in need.
+To view upcoming mobile food distributions, click here.

 Who is eligible to receive food?

 ANYONE in need within the seven counties that we serve (Clare, Clinton, Eaton, Gratiot, Ingham, Isabella, and Shiawassee) can receive food from GLFB’s network of partner agencies.
 At GLFB, we believe that no one should ever go hungry.

 You can receive food through mobile food distributions or a community pantry.
 Click here for information on upcoming mobile distributions or to find the nearest pantry near you.

 Do I need any paperwork to receive food?